FactCheXcker: Mitigating Measurement Hallucinations in Chest X-ray Report Generation Models: Results

 \subsection{FactCheXcker for ETT Presence}

 We evaluate FactCheXcker's capability in improving ETT presence detection, which is a binary classification task determining whether an endotracheal tube is present in the chest X-ray image.
 Notably, we consider all false positives as object hallucinations, regardless if the model report contains an accompanied measurement.
 Table~\ref{tab:ett_presence_comparison} presents a comparison between the original and updated models on the Precision score.
 The results demonstrate that FactCheXcker consistently enhances the ETT detection performance across all models.
-Model LLM-CXR shows the most significant improvement in precision with an increase of 625\%.
+Model LLM-CXR shows the most significant improvement in precision with an increase of 1024\%.
 MedVersa and CheXagent achieved the highest precision scores after enhancement (0.80 and 0.76 respectively), demonstrating FactCheXcker's ability to further improve models with strong baseline performance.
 These improvements indicate that FactCheXcker effectively enhances models' ability to accurately identify the presence of endotracheal tubes while reducing false detections.

 Note that in our current pipeline configuration, edits are made to the original report only if it mentions an endotracheal tube.
 Consequently, our analysis focuses on precision rather than recall, as the pipeline is not designed to address false negatives.
 A potential approach to mitigate this limitation involves running FactCheXcker on every image, independent of the report mentions.
-While this method may raise the false positive rate—dependent on the performance of the \textbf{exists(``endotracheal tube'')} quality.
-Further refinement of these modules could potentially enhance results by reducing false positives and improving overall accuracy.
+The results in the Supplementary Materials show that although this approach improves false negatives, the precision score significantly drops.
+The false positive rate depends on the ``exists'' modules.
+Further refinement of these modules could enhance results by reducing false positives and improving accuracy.